Gastroesophageal Reflux in Infants

 Modifying feedings

-As a first step, most clinicians recommend reviewing proper feeding techniques (eg, volume of feedings, proper burping, positioning); if correction of technique is not enough, feedings can be thickened by adding 10 to 15 mL (1/2 to 1 tbsp) of rice cereal to 30 mL of formula.
+As a first step, most clinicians recommend reviewing proper feeding techniques (eg, volume of feedings, proper burping, positioning).
+If correction of technique is not enough, feedings can be thickened by adding 10 to 15 mL (1/2 to 1 tbsp) of rice cereal to 1 oz (30 mL) of formula.
 Thickened formula seems to reflux less, particularly when the infant is kept in an upright position for 20 to 30 minutes after feeding.
 Thickened formula may not flow through the nipple properly, so the nipple orifice often must be enlarged to allow adequate flow.

-Providing smaller, more frequent feedings helps keep the pressure in the stomach down by giving the stomach less volume and the chance for better emptying and often minimizes the amount of reflux.
+Providing smaller, more frequent feedings helps reduce gastric pressure by minimizing volume and improving gastric emptying, and often reduces reflux.
 However, it is important to maintain an appropriate total amount of formula per 24-hour period to ensure adequate growth.
-In addition, burping the infant after every 1 to 2 oz can help decrease gastric pressure by expelling the air the infant is swallowing.
+In addition, burping the infant after every 1 to 2 oz (30 to 60 mL) can also help decrease gastric pressure by expelling the air the infant is swallowing.

-If conservative measures fail, a hypoallergenic formula should be used in formula-fed infants for 2 to 4 weeks because these infants may have a food allergy.
-Hypoallergenic formula (hydrolyzed protein formulas) can even be helpful for infants who do not have a food allergy by improving gastric emptying.
+If conservative measures fail, a trial of hypoallergenic formula should be tried in formula-fed infants for 2 to 4 weeks because these infants may have a food allergy.
+Hypoallergenic formula (hydrolyzed protein formulas) can also improve gastric emptying in infants who do not have a food allergy.

 Cow's milk protein allergy can occur in breastfed infants and can be a cause of GERD.
 A trial of placing the mother on a strict cow's milk protein–free diet for several weeks may be helpful.
 If symptoms do not respond, referral to a gastroenterologist is recommended.